 Well, that’s that.

 Thanks for making all the way to the bottom here.
 I’ll try to post my video game wrap-up sometime this next week!
-(Maybe I’ll replace this sentence and link it here when I do.)
+(I have now done so here.)